MASD-Project/dogen/README.md

 bringing [Model Driven Software Development](https://en.wikipedia.org/wiki/Model-driven_software_development) (MDSD) workflows to C++ development.
-In lay terms, our main objective is to automate the development process as much as possible: the user creates domain models according to one of the supported front-end formats and respecting a set of predefined restrictions; Dogen then uses this input to generate a source code representation of the model.
-At present the main front-end is [Dia](https://en.wikipedia.org/wiki/Dia_(software)) ([Dia test models](https://github.com/DomainDrivenConsulting/dogen/tree/master/test_data/yarn.dia/input)), but we also support JSON
+In lay terms, our main objective is to automate the development process as much as possible: the user creates domain models according to one of the supported frontend formats and respecting a set of predefined restrictions; Dogen then uses this input to generate a source code representation of the model.
+At present the main frontend is [Dia](https://en.wikipedia.org/wiki/Dia_(software)) ([Dia test models](https://github.com/DomainDrivenConsulting/dogen/tree/master/test_data/yarn.dia/input)), but we also support JSON